epklein/epklein.github.io/_mgmt/management.md

 toc_sticky: true
 ---

 This page is a collection of resources about **management**.
-I don't cover everything about management.
-It is such a broad discipline that I would certainly fail trying to do so.
+I don't cover everything about a broad discipline such as this.
+I would certainly fail trying to do so.
+I focus on relevant topics from my experience as a software engineering manager.

-**Let's consider this as my playbook to management**; My best view so far of how to manage **people**, **processes** and **product development** inside tech companies.
+**Let's consider this as my playbook to management**; My best view so far of how to manage **people**, **processes** and **software development** inside tech companies.

 ## Components

-I tend to group management activities in a few components:
+I group management activities in a few components:

-- [SWE Management](/mgmt/swe): The management of practices focused on the development and maintenance of software.
+- [SWE Management](/mgmt/swe): The management practices focused on the development and maintenance of software.
 <!-- Systems health / Technical Vision -->
 - [People Management](/mgmt/people): The goal of managing people is to achieve results through other people.
 For that we need develop people, delegate activities, communicate effectively, etc.;
 <!-- People Development / Stakeholder Management -->